Pre-Fortress-2/PF2-Website/_posts/blog/2021-10-16-smoke-bomb.md

 }
 ```

-Even with little or no ability to read code, the comments and variable naming make it clear as to what it's doing.
+Even with little to no ability to read code, the comments and variable naming make it clear as to what it's doing.
 And again, no projectile is created nor does a projectile model even exist, it simply applied an invisibility condition to the player.
 The console command referenced, `tf_smoke_bomb_time`, is not found anywhere in the codebase, so the duration of the condition is not known.

-If you were to look at the smoke bomb's `EmitGrenade` function, you would notice that the code add the condition is encapsulated with an `#if` statement which is "defining out" the code, this means it's not compiled and would not be present in-game.
-Some basic speculation on this is that it's likely the grenade's functionality was moved elsewhere in the code base, this was possibly done as it was transitioned from a grenade into the invis watch.
+If you were to look at the smoke bomb's entire `EmitGrenade` function, you would notice that the code adding the condition is encapsulated with an `#if` statement which is "defining out" the code, meaning it's not compiled and would not be present in-game.
+Some basic speculation on why this is, is that it's likely the grenade's functionality was moved elsewhere in the code base, possibly done as it was transitioned from a grenade into the invis watch.

-Also within the code is an unused HUD, `HudSmokeBomb`, that would appear while invisible.
+Also within the source code is an unused HUD, `HudSmokeBomb`, that would appear while invisible.
 It would display a progress bar indicating the time you had left, and would display the icon `cond_smoke_bomb` along with it.

 Asset-wise only a particle file, `smoke_disappear.pcf`, has been discovered.
 It was found within the TF2 build that leaked with the Postal 3 beta.
 This file contained a particle that presumably would have been emitted from the player when the grenade was activated.